jnfran92/fem-cuda-solver/README.md

 ## Eigenvectors distribution
 Using `GPU-only implementation in single precision`, eigenvectors were computed with the highest number of nodes allowed by the device memory capacity: `12GB` (n = 24389, grid size = 29 × 29 × 29).`Computation time was roughly four minutes`.
 Arbitrary eigenvectors were used to graph the sound pressure distribution for low and high frequencies in the cavity and they are shown bellow:

 ![Acoustic FEM Model GPU](https://i.imgur.com/8tDzzqq.png)

+## Final notes
+-In the best case, execution time of Dense Matrix Solver was shortened from 56.73 seconds (CPU: MATLAB) to 11.52 seconds (GPU: Jacobi method) with n = 8000 and single precision.
+-Jacobi method in single precision is the fastest method (almost five times faster) to solve the eigenvalue problem.
+-Divide and conquer method finds the most accurate solution.
+As a result it has the lowest mean absolute error.